mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 "Or a life lost chasing the dead."

-"I would be honored to give my life for one of my countrymen."
+"If even one is alive, it will have been worth it."

 They stared at each other intensely, knowing they were not likely to reach an agreement.
-But Setre had control of the ships of Ulukoma, and there was no way she was lending one for a suicide mission.
+But Setre had authority with the shipkeepers of Ulukoma, and she would never send them on a suicide mission.

-"We.
-Stay.
-Here.
-Understand?"
+Setre spoke with gravity, as if to lay a blanket upon the conversation, "We're staying here."

 Pomri leaned back without breaking eye contact and looked at Setre sardonically.

-"Yea.
-I get it," she said without warmth.
+"I understand," she said coldly.
 And without hesitation, she walked away and sat back down with a group that had kept space for her beside a fire.
-I jolted to walk with her, but my nather held me back, saying "Don't follow her, Linyu.
+I jolted forward to walk with her, but my nather held me back, saying "Don't follow her, Linyu.
 Her judgment is clouded by anger."
 But I knew Pomri, had seen her act and heard her think.
 I knew that her judgment was not clouded, but could do nothing to change my nather's mind.

 "Linyu, I need your help," she stooped down and held my head a bit.
 "Sit on that branch while I speak to the group and watch how people react to what I say."